markostanimirovic/juliette/README.md

 export class AppModule {}
 ```

-Then, you can use the store inside of any component or service via Angular dependency injection.
+`forRoot` method from `StoreModule` accepts the same arguments as `createStore` function.
+Creating the store using `StoreModule` allows the store
+to be injected as a service within any Angular component or service.

 ```typescript
 @Component({